 On Aug.
 15, 2018, the Pennsylvania Gaming Control Board passed temporary sports betting regulations that can be in place for up to two years before being made more permanent.
 The regulations allow for sports betting on professional sports, college sports, professional car racing and international team and individual events, including those sanctioned by the International Olympic Committee and the International Federation of Association Football (FIFA).

-Though no casinos have applied for a sports betting license as yet, Churchill Downs purchased the Presque Isle Casino and plans to offer sports betting.
-Three potential operators have announced partnerships with sports betting suppliers/operators in preparation for rollouts — at some point..
-While the state made sports betting legal in 2017, it threw down multiple roadblocks to potential operators actually offering sports betting — a $10 million licensure fee and a combined 36 percent tax (34 percent state plus 2 percent local).
-That tax rate is nearly five times the tax in Nevada and 3.4 times the tax included in the new West Virginia sports betting law.
+Pennsylvania legalized sports betting in October 2017, but it took nearly a year for any casinos to apply for licenses.
+Why?
+Pennsylvania threw down multiple roadblocks to potential operators actually offering sports betting — a $10 million licensure fee and a combined 36 percent tax (34 percent state plus 2 percent local).
+The licensing fee, which is due within 60 days of approval, is the highest by far of any state with legal sports betting so far.
+And the tax rate is nearly five times the tax in Nevada and 3.4 times the tax included in the new West Virginia sports betting law.

 - 1 Pennsylvania Sports Betting Information– Sportsbooks, Betting Sites